Universities in Meknes

-Students have the options to choose from a variety of course options in many disciples such as Political Science, Middle Eastern, Gender and Religious Studies and International Relations.
-Courses are comprised of ISA students and the small student to professor ratio allows for an interactive classroom setting.
+Students have the option to choose from a variety of course options in many disciplines such as Political Science, Middle Eastern, Gender and Religious Studies and International Relations.
+Courses are comprised of only ISA students, and the small student-professor ratio allows for an interactive classroom setting.

 Upon completion of the program, students will receive a U.S. transcript from Carroll College in Montana.
 Carroll College is accredited by the Northwest Commission on Colleges and Universities.
 Additionally, Carroll College placed 1st in the US News and World Report's 2015 Regional Colleges West rankings.
 Carroll also is ranked 59th in the Washington Monthly 2014 Baccalaureate College Rankings (Social Mobility, Research & Service).

 Our programs at the ISA Meknes Study Center

 Service-Learning in Meknes